higher education system

 CCCS Statutory Mission

-- Open Access – We admit anyone who wants attend college and re-imagine a more prosperous future.
+- Open Access – We admit anyone who wants to attend college and re-imagine a more prosperous future.
 Our colleges are “student-ready” – providing support services and pathways for all types of learners to earn a credential, degree, or transfer to a four year college.
-CCCS is the largest system of higher education in the state, serving approximately 137,000 students in academic year 2017.
+CCCS is the largest system of higher education in the state, serving approximately 121,000 students in academic year 2019.

-- Workforce Development – As of academic year 2016, nearly 169,000 Colorado workers have been trained through our programs.
+- Workforce Development – As of academic year 2019, over 450 customized trainings for 4,000 new and incumbent workers were implemented.
 Community colleges train more than half of the state’s nurses and more than 90% of the first responders.

 - Bachelor's Degrees – CCCS colleges offer Bachelor's degrees in a growing number of specific disciplines designed to enhance graduates’ employment opportunities.